McK-Atk-222/HelpHive-Service-App/README.md

     * Mongoose (MongoDB)

 ## Future Development
-Future devlopment may implementing socket.io or live updates when new task is received.
+Future development may implementing socket.io or live updates when new task is received.
 Better backend authentication would be a direction to go as well.
 Lastly, adding more options and controls to make this a more functional product would be beneficial.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)